 I place the phone to my ear.
 “Hey Janice, what’s going on?”

-“Hey, Lizzie, I’m sorry to bother you so late, but I just checked my e-mail and I received a weird message from an unknown address.”
+“Hey, Lizzie, I’m sorry to bother you so late, but I just checked my e-mail and I received a weird message from an unknown e-mail address.”

 I frown.
 “An unknown e-mail address?”

 “Yes, but you won’t believe the picture that was in the e-mail.”
 Janice sighs.
 “You know that house we’re supposed to rent?
 Well, someone totally trashed it.”

 (Thank you for reading!
 I am currently working on the next two college quarters which should be ready for you to read soon!
 Until then, please enjoy my other Sim stories:

 Kisses, Lexie: https://kisseslexiewright.wordpress.com/